alexanderscott/burrito-bot/README.md

 App is serverless, running via AWS lambda and using DynamoDB for storage.
-Uses [Chalice](https://aws.github.io/chalice/index) serverless framework for lambda scaffolding and [Bolt](https://slack.dev/bolt-python/concepts) for reacting to Slack @mentions and new emoji reactions.
+Uses [Chalice](https://aws.github.io/chalice/index) serverless framework for lambda scaffolding and [Bolt](https://slack.dev/bolt-python/concepts) for handling to Slack @mentions and new emoji reactions.